 Ways to Keep Pets Safe

-Gravel, tree branches, dust, pollen and even the breeze can dry out the cornea and cause infection, injury or trauma to eyes.
+Gravel, tree branches, dust and pollen can irritate canine eyes, and even the breeze can dry out the cornea causing infection, injury or trauma.
 If a canine head hangs out the window while a paw steps on the power button, a window could close on his neck!

 If truck bed transport is absolutely necessary, be sure that: